davvoz/Advanced-Web-Audio-API-Playground/README.md

-# Web Audio API Modular Playground
+# Advanced Web Audio API Playground

 A modular audio synthesis playground built with vanilla HTML/CSS/JavaScript and the Web Audio API.
 Create patches by dragging modules onto a canvas and connecting them with virtual cables.